FairICP: Encouraging Equalized Odds via Inverse Conditional Permutation: Experiments

-We set $K_0\in \{1, 5,10\}$, $K\in \{0, 5, 10, 20, 50, 100\}, \omega = 0.6$, and the sample size for density estimation and evaluating the conditional permutation distribution to both be 200.
+We set $K_0\in \{1, 5,10\}$, $K\in \{0, 5, 10, 20, 50, 100\}, \omega = 0.6$, and the sample size for density estimation and quality evaluation are both set to be 200.
 Since the ground truth dependence structure between the mean of $A$ and $Y$ is linear, we consider density estimation $\hat{q}_{Y|A}$ based on regularized linear fit when comparing CP and ICP, where we assume $q(y|A)$ or $q(A|y)$ to be Gaussian.
 We estimate the conditional mean for ICP using LASSO regression (or OLS when $K_0=1$ and $K=0$) with conditional variance based on empirical residuals, and we estimate $q_{A|Y}$ for CP via graphical LASSO (or using empirical covariance when $K_0=1$ and $K=0$).
 We compare permutations generated by ICP/CP using estimated densities and those using the true density, which is known in simulation up to a normalization constant.
+Comparisons using the default MAF density estimation are provided in Appendix~\ref{app:density_MAF}, which shows the same trend while being uniformly worse for both CP and ICP.

-\paragraph{Evaluation on the Quality of Permutations} -.12in Due to the large permutation space, the calculation of the actual total variation distance is infeasible.
+\textbf{Evaluation on Permutations Quality.} Due to the large permutation space, the calculation of the actual total variation distance is infeasible.
 To circumvent this challenge, we consider a restricted TV distance where we restrict the permutation space to swapping actions.
 Concretely, we consider the TV distance restricted to permutations $\pi$ that swap $i$ and $j$ for $i\neq j, i,j = 1,\ldots,n$ and the original order, and compare ICP/CP to the oracle conditional permutations on such $\frac{n(n-1)}{2}$ permutations only.

+-.1in \paragraph{Results} -.1in Figure \ref{fig:ICP_CP} shows restricted TV distance between permutations generated by CP\slash ICP and the oracle conditional permutations using the true densities, averaged over 20 independent trials.
+We observe that the restricted TV distances between permutations by ICP and the oracle are much lower compared to those from CP with increased sensitive attribute dimensions, for both dimensions of the relevant sensitive attributes $K_0$ and dimensions of the irrelevant sensitive attributes $K$.
+These results confirm our expectation that ICP can provide higher-quality sampling by more effectively capturing potentially intrinsic structures between $Y$ and $A$, For instance, when $K_0=1$, ICP achieves substantially better estimation quality than CP for moderately large $K$.
+Additional discussions and mathematical intuitions on why this occurs can be found in Appendix~\ref{app:ICP_CP_intuition}.